Trump lawyer ignores porn star's offer to return hush money

 Clifford’s attorney, Michael Avenatti, said Cohen had not responded to the offer by Clifford’s proposed deadline of noon on Tuesday.

-“The President and Mr. Cohen have purposely ignored our settlement offer, thus doubling down on their efforts to muzzle Ms. Clifford and prevent her from telling the American people what happened,” Avenatti tweeted.“Time to buckle up.”
+“The President and Mr. Cohen have purposely ignored our settlement offer, thus doubling down on their efforts to muzzle Ms. Clifford and prevent her from telling the American people what happened,” Avenatti tweeted.
+“Time to buckle up.”

 Clifford could face a $1 million penalty if she breaks the nondisclosure agreement.
-She taped an interview with CBS News’“60 Minutes” program last week that has yet to be aired.
+She taped an interview with CBS News’ “60 Minutes” program last week that has yet to be aired.

 The White House referred the matter to Trump’s personal attorney for comment.
 Neither Cohen, nor his lawyer, Lawrence Rosen, responded to a request for comment.